 Please Note: The Data Collection Worksheet (DCW) is a tool to aid integration of a PhenX protocol into a study.
 The PhenX DCW is not designed to be a data collection instrument.
 Investigators will need to decide the best way to collect data for the PhenX protocol in their study.
 Variables captured in the DCW, along with variable names and unique PhenX variable identifiers, are included in the PhenX Data Dictionary (DD) files.

-Determination of Factor IX Inhibitors: Bethesda Assay with Nijmegen Modification Using Chromogenic Substrate Assay
+Emicizumab Therapy: Determination of Factor VIII Inhibitors Using the Bethesda Assay with Nijmegen Modification: Chromogenic Substrate Assay with Bovine Reagents

 Sample Collection